-Notes: This table shows the results of the estimation of equation (2).
-The dependent variable is $\Delta Imports{j,non-NAFTA_o} - \Delta Imports{j,NAFTA}$ , the difference between the log change in Mexican imports of good j (at the HS6 level) from non-NAFTA country o between 1991 and 2003 and the corresponding change of imports from NAFTA partners.
-It includes goods for which Mexican imports were positive in 1991 and/or 2003. $RoO_j^x$ is the number (in logs) of final goods i for which there is a NAFTA RoO restricting the sourcing of good j.
-When s=1, the treatment includes all final goods i.
-When s=1, the treatment excludes rules associated to final goods i for which i for which i reference i for which i and i the treatment further excludes change of tariff classification rules that are combined with alternative value added rules. i i reference i from non-NAFTA countries and the log change in the tariff applied by Mexico to imports of good i from NAFTA partners.
-Standard errors in parentheses clustered by industry (at the HS2 level).
+This table shows the results of the estimation of equation (2).
+The dependent variable is $\Delta Imports{j,non-NAFTAo} - \Delta Imports{j,NAFTA}$, the difference between the log change in Mexican imports of good j (at the HS6 level) from non-NAFTA country o between 1991 and 2003 and the corresponding change of imports from NAFTA partners.
+It includes goods for which Mexican imports were positive in 1991 and/or 2003.
+RoO_j^x is the number (in logs) of final goods i for which there is a NAFTA RoO restricting the sourcing of good j.
+When x=1, the treatment includes all final goods i.
+When x=2, the treatment excludes rules associated to final goods i for which $Preference\ Margin\ NAFTA_i=0$.
+When x=3, the treatment further excludes change of tariff classification rules that are combined with alternative value added rules. $\Delta Preferential\ Tariff_j$ is difference between the log change in the tariff applied by Mexico to imports of good j from non-NAFTA countries and the log change in the tariff applied by Mexico to imports of good j from NAFTA partners.
+Standard errors in parenthesis clustered by industry (at the HS2 level).
+Significance levels: ; 10%; : 5%; : 1%.